parabolic/parabolic.github.io/_posts/2022-03-02-gcp-workload-identity-with-gke-and-terraform.markdown

 > "The only truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards." - Gene Spafford

 <br/>
-In this blog post, I will write about increasing the security posture.
-It centers on running Google Kubernetes Engine (GKE) workloads on the Google Cloud Platform (GCP).
-The focus falls mainly on authentication.
-That is the section between the Identity and Access Management (IAM) service and the GKE workloads.
-Foremost, I need to set the stage properly.
+In this blog post, I will write about improving one's security posture by running Google Kubernetes Engine (GKE) workloads on the Google Cloud Platform (GCP).
+My focus falls mainly on authentication: the section between the Identity and Access Management (IAM) service and the GKE workloads.
+But first, I need to set the stage.

 ## [Service Accounts, IAM Roles, And Key Pairs]